Maker-Breaker is solved in polynomial time on hypergraphs of rank 3: Proofs of the main results

-The idea of the proof is to eventually exhibit a vertex $w \in V(D)$ such that $\I{H^{+w}}{w\D_1(H)}=\varnothing$.
-Indeed, this is a contradiction since $J_1(\D_1,H)$ holds.
-The roadmap to achieve this is given by the following result, which we will prove in this paragraph:
+As previously stated, the idea of the proof is to eventually exhibit a vertex $w \in V(D)$ such that $\I{H^{+w}}{w\D_1(H)}=\varnothing$, contradicting the fact that $J(\D_1,H)$ holds.
+The roadmap to achieve this is given by the following result, which we will prove in this segment: